 The modernist idea of the mass produced house was advocated by Le Corbusier in his designs in the 1910s and 20s – they were unlikely to be actually built but were more of a comment on industrialising the building process.
 In the 1970s, Europe was ending its post-war reconstruction phase, having “developed numerous prefabrication techniques to rebuild its cities”.
 Singaporean engineers were sent there to learn these techniques, which “proved indispensable to the HDB’s building programme, as it greatly reduced dependence on manual labour and increased site productivity” (Centre for Liveable Cities, Singapore 2015).

-Modern city planning is often a part of total city planning, where nearly every aspect of public and private living – architecture, economy, functions of the city, human relationships – is theorized, engineered, and optimized through the city plan.
-This assumes two things: that there exists a unique solution to urban design, and that there is a designer with complete knowledge of the problem, and the ability to obtain this solution and implement it (Scott 1998).
-Since its independence, Singapore has also developed with these assumptions in its “pure intention”: manifesting in “authored chaos”, “designed ugliness”, and “willed absurdity” (Koolhaas 1995).
+Modern city planning is often a part of total city planning, well, the idea of ‘total planning’ is definitely something that comes from the ‘modernist’ tradition.
+It’s the idea that an all-knowing planner can plan everything about a city. where nearly every aspect of public and private living – architecture, economy, functions of the city, human relationships – is theorized, engineered, and optimized through the city plan.
+This assumes two things: that there exists a unique solution to urban design,correct… and that there is a designer with complete knowledge of the problem, and the ability to obtain this solution and implement it (Scott 1998).
+Since its independence, Singapore has also developed with these assumptions in its “pure intention”: manifesting in “authored chaos”,?
+This part starts to get a bit confusing… you were talking about order and control so this transition seems a bit abrupt… “designed ugliness”, and “willed absurdity” (Koolhaas 1995).
 Superficially this can seem authoritarian, but the urgency of the situation is often a defence of the decision.
 Just after independence, mainstay entrepot trade stagnated, and Singapore faced sociopolitical unrest due to communist inspired conflicts in industrial relations (Low 1997).
 “In the first stage of public housing development, urgency to find a solution to the problem of housing shortage in Singapore did not allow time for research.
 Pragmatism prevailed…” (Wong and Yeh 1985).
 While it is often criticised, the modern city planning approach that Singapore adapted for use was fairly necessary at the time.
-Since then, with the efficiency and results that the approach has produced, and because no other fundamentally alternative approach will produce them at the same levels, Singapore has generally maintained a technocratic belief.
+So you agree with the conventional historical narrative that there were no other options?
+Since then, with the efficiency and results that the approach has produced, and because no other fundamentally alternative approach has any alternative actually been tried?
+This is off-topic a bit and does not factor into the mark for this assignment, but it might be worth thinking about places lik Taiwan, which is ‘Chinese’ like SG but seems to have a completely different politics but with sustained economic growth…will produce them at the same levels, Singapore has generally maintained a technocratic belief.